Work Here?

 2008

 Prove specializes in identity verification and authentication services, primarily serving clients in the financial sector, including many of the largest banks in the United States.
 The company's products work by providing secure, omni-channel authentication methods that can be used across various platforms such as mobile, desktop, call centers, and chat services.
-Prove's approach is distinct from competitors due to its focus on privacy, utilizing decentralized data architecture and identity tokenization to enhance user consent and limit data aggregation.
-The goal of Prove is to ensure secure transactions while maintaining user privacy, making it a trusted partner for over 1,000 enterprise customers and 500 banks globally.
+Prove's unique approach focuses on privacy, utilizing decentralized data architecture and identity tokenization to protect user information and limit data collection.
+This sets Prove apart from competitors, as it prioritizes user consent and data security.
+The company's goal is to ensure safe and secure transactions for its clients while maintaining a strong commitment to privacy and user trust.

 Help us improve and share your feedback!
 Did you find this helpful?